selecto-elixir/selecto_test/README.md

  - /detail a test detail view

+Notes
 Projects using selecto_components should include Tailwind and Alpine.js as is done in this project.

-You need to add the push event hook from assets/js/hooks
+You also need to add the push event hook from assets/js/hooks.

 Plans:
  - bigger database with lots of tables and data

-## Get up and running

-Optionally change your database name in `dev.exs`.

-1. Setup the project with `mix setup`
-2. Start Phoenix endpoint with `mix phx.server` or inside IEx with `iex -S mix phx.server`
-3. Now you can visit [`localhost:4000`](http://localhost:4000) from your browser.
+1) checkout selecto and selecto_components into vendor subdir
+2) mix deps.get
+3) mix ecto.create
+4) mix ecto.migrate
+5) mix run priv/repo/seeds.exs
+6) iex -S mix phx.server